vonwenm/hash2xml/README.md

     s.Newline()
     return true, nil
   default:
-    // return false to indicate that other converters must handle it return false, nil
+    // return false to indicate that other encoders must handle it return false, nil
   }
 })